zhendrikse/physics-in-python/README.md

 [_testable_](https://medium.com/ns-techblog/tdd-or-how-i-learned-to-stop-worrying-and-love-writing-tests-ef7314470305) code!
 The graphics library used is [VPython](https://vpython.org/).

-All animations can be viewed on [my glowscript.org](https://glowscript.org/#/user/zeger.hendrikse/) page.
+All animations can be viewed on [my glowscript.org](https://glowscript.org/#/user/zeger.hendrikse/) page or activated by clicking on the images below.

 ### Repository contents